 8:30 a.m.
-Breakfast and supervision begins 8:45 a.m.
-Instructional day begins Varies by bldg Lunch (check with building secretary/staff) Varies by bldg Noon Recess (check with building secretary/staff) 3:45 p.m.
+Breakfast and supervision begins

+8:45 a.m.
+Instructional day begins

+3:45 p.m.
 School dismissed (School will dismiss at 1:50 p.m. on Wednesdays.)

 We ask that students not be on the school grounds before 8:30 a.m.
 There is no supervision on the grounds before this time.
 Some schools provide outside supervision before the instructional day begins.
 Please have your student(s) dress appropriately for the weather.

-Students are to leave the playground after school is dismissed and remain off the playground until $\underline{4:15 \text{ p.m}}$ .
-We do not have staff members available to supervise the playground during the time teachers are officially on duty.
+Students are to leave the playground after school is dismissed and remain off the playground until 4:15 p.m., unless they are supervised by a parent, guardian, or daycare provider.